Albert0i/DAO/README.md

 }
 ```

-Prisma is mature product which targets multi-databases and ORM.
+Prisma is a mature product which targets multi-databases and ORM.
 In addition, Prisma has full [SDLC](https://en.wikipedia.org/wiki/Systems_development_life_cycle), both *database-first* and *design-first* bi-directional schema evolution as well as data migration suport.

 `posts_dao_mysql_impl.js`
 ```